Sugars & Brix • Starch, Dry Matter & Dry Weight • Pollination & Fruit Set • Fruit Maturity & Seed Maturity

 - Don't harvest them too early, and keep them in storage long enough for the sugars to reach acceptable levels, but not so long that flavor deteriorates.

 Calculate the scheduling of each type of squash before you decide which to grow, matching peak flavor to the duration of your markets in fall and winter.
-It would be pointless to have bins full of butternut squash reaching the best eating quality after your markets close.
-You would be better off growing larger quantities of varieties that reach maximum flavor during your busy selling season.
+It would be pointless to have bins full of butternut squash reaching their best eating quality after your markets close.
+You would be better off growing larger quantities of varieties that reach maximal flavor during your busy selling season.

 By following these guidelines, you should be able to produce winter squash and edible pumpkins with excellent eating quality.
 If you're a market grower, once your customers realize how great a winter squash can taste, they will be look forward to buying from you every fall; if you're a home gardener, you, too, are sure to develop a loyal following.